 Students are automatically enrolled to receive WiscAlerts via text message unless they opt-out.
 Student cell phone numbers are retrieved from the Local Emergency Contacts form in MyUW.
-Employees can register to receive WiscAlerts via text message at uwpd.wisc.edu/services/wiscalerts.
+Employees can register to receive WiscAlerts via text message by clicking here.
 Once this is completed, WiscAlerts will be sent automatically.